org-arl/unet-blog/_posts/2020-03-30-exploting-spatial-diversity-using-unetstack3.md

 ### So how to use `Unity` in UnetStack 3.1?

-The `Unity` is implemented as a premium agent and is available with the latest UnetStack 3.1 release.
-It allows users to transparently implement spatial diversity with a set of COTS UnetStack-based underwater acoustic modems, each with only a single receiver.
+`Unity` is available as a premium agent and requires UnetStack 3.1 and higher.

 Configuring and using the `Unity` agent to exploit spatial diversity is easy with just two simple steps: